 But the notion of Shared Value is quite new, a strategy approach where a company looks at strengthening its strategic position and advances society at the same time.
 It was introduced by Porter and Cremer and is a concept that’s gaining more and more followers.
 The concept of Shared Value builds on the notion of Corporate Social Responsibility, but moves away from the traditional trade-off thinking that if you do good for society, you hurt business and vice versa.

 Sustainability is more than the latest hype and will become an increasingly important topic.
-We predict that the notion of Shared Value will also become more important as sustainability becomes a strategic differentiator and those companies that find ways to create shared value will have a better competitive position.
+I predict that the notion of Shared Value will also become more important as sustainability becomes a strategic differentiator and those companies that find ways to create shared value will have a better competitive position.

 From time management to energy management

 When time management became popular, it seemed to be a solution to all business problems.
 Everyone took time management courses and started looking for efficiency gains everywhere.
 Companies promoted it and started carefully monitoring the use of time.

 But since time management became popular, the world has dramatically changed, our business interactions speeding up tremendously.
 Thirty years ago, a typical business interaction went something like this.
 Your company wants to do business with another company.
 After a nice lunch to talk about opportunities, you send a letter to the contact person to formalise ideas.
 A few days later, the recipient plans an internal meeting to discuss the matter, the results are dictated to a secretary who sends a letter back.